AdobeDocs/experience-manager-65.en/help/forms/using/restore-crx-repository.md

 1. If the issue is still not resolved, restore from the CRX repository from the backup or rebuild the CRX repository if backup is not available.

     >[!NOTE]
     >
->Take the backup of your CRX repository before performing the above steps.
+    >Take the backup of your CRX repository before performing the above steps.s

 ## Applies To {#applies-to}